 Gluten is a protein found naturally in certain grains including wheat, barley and rye.
 Foods that contain gluten can also be used to alter the taste and texture of foods and may be added to everything from deli meats to french fries.
 For most children, gluten is completely harmless, with two exceptions.
 Children with celiac disease or with non-celiac gluten sensitivity must follow a gluten-free diet..

-Celiac Disease and Non-celiac Gluten Sensitivity
+Celiac Disease and Non-Celiac Gluten Sensitivity

-When A Child Needs a Gluten-Free Diet
+When a Child Needs a Gluten-Free Eating Plan

 Currently, the only treatment for celiac disease or NCGS is to avoid gluten, which can feel extremely restrictive and be difficult for a child to follow.
 Birthday parties, sleepovers, eating out and even school snack time can be tricky for these kids.
 To make teachers and other school staff aware of this special nutrition need, complete a 504 Plan.
 This form documents for the school your child’s special needs related to celiac disease or NCGS.
 For example, the plan might require that school staff involved in the care and education of your child receive celiac disease training.
 The Celiac Foundation website has a free sample plan.

 Because so many foods contain gluten, restricting it can affect your child’s nutrition.
 For example, kids who need to avoid gluten cannot eat many foods that are often enriched and fortified, such as cereals, bread and pasta.
 These items are often good sources of iron and B vitamins.
 So, how do you make sure your child gets the nutrients needed for good health?
 Meet with a registered dietitian nutritionist.
 A dietitian can work with you and your child to develop a gluten-free, balanced eating plan.
 The good news is, for children with celiac disease, following a gluten-free eating plan helps improve symptoms and return growth to normal